Buying Property in Puerto Rico for U.S. and Non-U.S. Residents

 Closing dates are usually between 30 to 60 days.
 During this time, there will be a title search and the seller must provide up to date statements on HOA fees, maintenance fees and property taxes.

 Notary and Closing

-In Puerto Rico, public deeds for the purchase and sale of real property must be prepared by a Notary and executed by the parties before the Notary.
+In Puerto Rico, public deeds for the purchase and sale of a property must be prepared by a Notary and executed by the parties before the Notary.
+No Digital signatures accepted.
 A Notary (not to be confused with a Notary Public as referred to on the US mainland) is an attorney at law licensed by the government of Puerto Rico specializing in real estate matters and who possesses the power to clear title and register the deed among other things.
 Puerto Rico Notarial Law imposes the obligation on the Notary to authorize only valid and recordable titles.